 Your baby has instincts and reflexes that help him to latch onto your breast and feed.
 You also have instincts for helping your baby to breastfeed.
 Even so, sometimes breastfeeding can be difficult in the beginning.
 The following suggestions may help you and your baby to breastfeed more easily and comfortably.

 Stay in skin-to-skin contact, as much as possible, until your baby is breastfeeding easily.
 Skin-to-skin contact promotes stable temperature, heart rate, breathing and blood sugar.
 This allows your baby to be in the most receptive state for learning to breastfeed.
-Babies in skin-to-skin contact with mom are more likely to latch and breastfeed well, right from the start.
+Babies in skin-to-skin contact are more likely to latch and breastfeed well, right from the start.

 You can use a laid-back breastfeeding position www.biologicalnurturing.com.
 This position involves lying back in a comfortable position while allowing baby to lie against your body with his head just above and between your breasts.
 Gravity and contact with your body stimulates baby’s inborn feeding reflexes and allows him to find his own way to the breast.
 It also brings baby’s tongue down and his lower jaw forward and helps him to achieve a deeper latch.
 In this position, help your baby to do what he is trying to do but let him do much of the work to get to your breast.
 This position allows both you and your baby to rely on instinct rather than following prescribed steps for latching.

 Be sure that your areolas are very soft.
 Milk flow is slower and latching is difficult for your baby when your areolas are firm, due to engorgement or edema.
 Engorgement and edema can also flatten your nipples, making them harder for your baby to grasp.
-Moms who have had any IV fluids are at special risk for excess fluid in the breast and areola.
+Parents who have had any IV fluids are at special risk for excess fluid in the breast and areola.
 The use of reverse pressure softening RPS* (developed by K. Jean Cotterman RNC-E, IBCLC) can be very helpful in assisting baby to latch and encouraging milk to flow.
 RPS also stimulates the milk ejection reflex which can be useful if mom must express milk by hand or by pump.

 Be sure that baby is held very close to your body.
 There should be no gaps between you and your baby.
 When latching, baby’s chest should be in full contact with your ribs and/or lower side of the breast from which he is feeding.
 If his hands are in the way, he is not being held closely enough.
 Leaning back can help to open your lap and allows baby to be held as vertically as possible.
 Baby’s body is tucked under your opposite breast or draped along your torso and snuggled in very close.
 Baby’s arms can hug your breast.
 Lead with baby’s chin pressed on your breast and with lower lip touching the outside edge of your areola and point his nose to your nipple, wait for a large gape and then help baby to latch by hugging his shoulders toward your body.
 If baby needs head and neck support, your thumb and fingers can hold baby’s head just behind the ears.
 Do not push on baby’s head when latching and do allow his head to extend slightly.